Mr-Quiggles/Construct/README.md

 **Landing Page** `/` or `/help`

-Both the main page and `/help` land you to a page containing a """console""" (type in commands, and the results are pasted into the top box), and a box with a list of ""commands"" (they're just API calls; paste any in front of `construct.bambis.cat` to run it).
+Both the main page and `/help` land you to a page containing a """console""" (type in commands, and the results are pasted into the top box), and a box with a list of ""commands"" (they're just API calls; paste any in front of `ygo.apoq.li` to run it).
 It also doubles as a help page for the Discord side of Construct, but for these purposes, its irrelevant.

 Within the list of commands, are a usage guide, and a summary on what the command does.
 Parameters that are required are surrounded with curly brackets (`{name}`), while optional parameters are surrounded with parentheses (`(name)`).

-**Yugioh Card Lookup** `/ygo?name={card}` __Example__: [https://construct.bambis.cat/ygo?name=Pot of Memes](https://construct.bambis.cat/ygo?name=Pot+of+Memes)
+**Yugioh Card Lookup** `/ygo?name={card}` __Example__: [https://ygo.apoq.li/ygo?name=Pot of Memes](https://ygo.apoq.li/ygo?name=Pot+of+Memes)
 The bread and butter of Construct.
 This command does some dark magic to get the first result from the Yugioh wikia, and *hopefully* it's an actual card.
 If I had an always up to date card database (like ygopro's `cards.cdb`), then I wouldn't need to do a meticulous search, and instead can do a MySQL query (like I do with `.ydk`).
 I might be able to with DevPro since Percy's beta-cards aren't actually stored back into `cards.cdb`.
 Oh well.

 It pretty much JSONifies a card page, making it nice and neat to use for other commands.